What you need to know when Staking in the Cosmos Ecosystem

 Our tokens never leave our possession when delegating to a validator as long as we do not stake through an exchange.
 Remember not your keys, not your tokens!
 Most of us community members on Cosmos advise against staking through exchanges.

-Undelegation / 21 day unbonding rule (some chains have 28 days)
+Undelegation / 21 day unbonding rule (some chains have 28, some 14 days)